 After graduating from Edinburgh University in 1988, Prof Stanley trained in London, Melbourne and Edinburgh, and completed his MD thesis.
 He took up his current post as a Consultant Gastroenterologist at Glasgow Royal Infirmary in 1999 and was appointed Honorary Professor at the University of Glasgow in 2018.
-He has numerous local, national and international teaching and training roles and is heavily involved in undergraduate teaching in Glasgow and has advised SMC and NICE.
-He is Director of the annual Glasgow-Gastro conference and is on the organising committee of the annual Edinburgh Advanced Gastroenterology & Hepatology course.
+He has numerous local, national and international teaching and training roles and is heavily involved in undergraduate teaching in Glasgow.
+He has advised SMC and NICE, and is Director of the annual Glasgow-Gastro educational and research Conference and on the organising committee of the annual Edinburgh Advanced Gastroenterology & Hepatology course.

 Professor Stanley requires all patients to obtain a referral letter from a GP or Consultant prior to booking an appointment with him.